Definition: cameras which work with infrared light

 Due to the smaller band gap energy of InGaAs, optimum performance in terms of dark current and noise is achieved only at low temperatures; therefore, such as sensor chips are often equipped with a thermoelectric (Peltier) cooler.
 Unfortunately, that substantially increases the electricity consumption, and the housing often needs to be optimized in terms of heat dissipation, e.g. with cooling fins.

-The required imaging optics do not substantially differ from those for visible cameras, since it is not difficult to find optical glasses with high transmission in that wavelength region.
+The required imaging optics do not substantially differ from those for visible cameras, since it is not difficult to find optical glasses with high transmittance in that wavelength region.
 Essentially, one only requires adapted anti-reflection coatings and achromatic lenses.